The Most Accurate AI Content Detector

 • How AI detectors work

-• How to calculate AI detector's effectiveness
+• How to calculate an AI detector's effectiveness

 • How to complete your own tests (using one of the open-sourced tools we provide)